 The lunchtime series offers mental health clinicians in downtown Chicago a convenient opportunity to obtain ethics and diversity CEUs.
 Each hour-and-a-half session will focus on timely and relevant topics and will be led by senior ICSW faculty.

-All events in this series are held Fridays from noon to 1:30 pm at ICSW, and offer the opportunity to earn 1.5 CEUs.
+All events in this series are held Fridays from noon to 1:30 pm at ICSW, carry a registration fee of $10 (collected at the door), and offer the opportunity to earn 1.5 CEUs (for LSW/LCSWs, LPC/LCPCs, et al.).

 We are very happy to announce that one of ICSW’s own, alumna Erin Leonard, PhD, has just published a book!